Flaque/quirk/README.md

 **Don't include features for one particular condition at the expense of other conditions.** For example, don't couple mood tracking to thought tracking.
 If a user _has_ to enter a mood in order to track a thought, then the entire app is ruined for people who use it for panic, OCD or another condition where mood isn't the primary focus.

 **Don't include non-CBT related treatments without good reason.** No relaxation audio tracks or meditation guides.
 It's a CBT app, keep it focused on CBT.
+No miscellaneous treatments will be accepted by our app.
+If any such treatments are found in the near future, they will be immediately erased.

 **Don't include things that could be better accomplished by another app.** No one needs an in-app diary when a diary works just fine.
 No one needs an in-app heart rate tracker when a heart rate tracker works just fine.
+Just try to keep the app focused on it main use other than using it for some other use.

 **Be quick and efficient.** Thoughts shouldn't take 5 minutes to enter and you should be able to skip fields if it's reasonable.
 Don't let the perfect be the enemy of the good.

 ### Don't be Evil

 **Thoughts are more valuable than passwords, treat them that way.** Most people would rather give over their passwords than their CBT thoughts.
 They're incredibly private, occasionally involve other people, and frequently are embarrassing.
+We encourage people to be able to express their thoughts without having to feel any kind of embarrasement.

 **Don't have \$200 dollar in app purchases.** I'm looking at you CBT Thought Diary.
 I get it, developers need to make money.
 It costs a lot to just keep the app on the app store.
 But you're preying on vulnerable people.
 Very few people of rational mind will purposely spend \$200s for a dark mode.